zhenya-mamenko/WalkingMarvin/README.md

 # Walking Marvin
-ML project for 42 School Silicon Valley
+ML project for 42 School Silicon Valley, by @JohnnyJumper and me.

 Teach Marvin to walk with OpenAI Gym.